 - VOC Tip – Volatile Organic Contaminant Tips, designed to fit onto specific dedicated bailers (Poly/DP/TF/SF).
 These tips reduce water flow and agitation of sample from the bailer when emptying out the unit for analysis of volatile organic compounds for lab testing purposes.
 These tips are also commonly referred to as Slow Emptying Devices in the environmental industry.

 - Volume Purging – Purging is the process of removing stagnant water from a well, immediately prior to sampling, causing its replacement by groundwater from the adjacent formation that is representative of actual aquifer conditions.
 Aqua Bailers makes special dedicated bailers (PY35/DP35) designed just for this type of job, known as “Biggie Bailers.“

 - Groundwater Sampling – The act of periodically checking/testing underground aquifers with groundwater retrieval tools through pre-drilled monitoring wells.
 EPA mandates companies/individuals to test these monitoring wells whenever volatile organic compounds are near the aquifer.

 - Specific Gravity – The ratio of the density of a substance to the density of a standard, usually water for a liquid or solid, and air for a gas.
 In groundwater sampling, it refers to the density of bailer materials in relation to the groundwater.
 Thus why certain bailers are made of different materials allowing them to sink quicker.
 Permitting users the ability to sample, purge and analyze faster in the field.

-- LNAPLS – A Light Non-Aqueous Phase Liquid (LNAPL) is a groundwater contaminant that is not soluble in water and has lower density than water, in contrast to a DNAPL which has higher density than water.
-Measured with VOC tips on the inlet of bailers.
+- LNAPLs – A Light Non-Aqueous Phase Liquid (LNAPL) is a groundwater contaminant that is not soluble in water and has lower density than water, in contrast to a DNAPL which has higher density than water.
+Measured utilizing VOC tips on the inlet of bailers.

 Approximate Amount of Water in a Well